devsoc-unsw/graphql-api/README.md

 - `HASURAGRES_PORT`

 The scrape job should produce JSON output and send a HTTP POST request to `http://$HASURAGRES_HOST:$HASURAGRES_PORT/insert`.

+**Important Note**: If the scraper scrapes multiple entities, and one is the 'parent' of another, make sure to insert the parent first.
+For example, Freerooms scrapes buildings and rooms - each room belongs to a building, so buildings are inserted first.
+Otherwise, foreign key constraints will not be satisfied.

 ### POST `/insert` Route